realityforge/chef-glassfish/README.md

 - target:  Defaults to <code>"server"</code>.
 - description:  Defaults to <code>nil</code>.
 - properties:  Defaults to <code>{}</code>.
 - domain_name: The name of the domain.
 - terse: Use terse output from the underlying asadmin.
 Defaults to <code>false</code>.
 - echo: If true, echo commands supplied to asadmin.
 Defaults to <code>true</code>.
+- username: The username to use when communicating with the domain.
+Defaults to <code>nil</code>.
+- password_file: The file in which the password must be stored assigned to appropriate key.
+Defaults to <code>nil</code>.
+- secure: If true use SSL when communicating with the domain for administration.
+Defaults to <code>false</code>.
+- admin_port: The port on which the web management console is bound.
+Defaults to <code>4848</code>.
+- system_user: The user that the domain executes as.
+Defaults to `node['glassfish']['user']` if unset.
+Defaults to <code>nil</code>.
+- system_group: The group that the domain executes as.
+Defaults to `node['glassfish']['group']` if unset.
+Defaults to <code>nil</code>.

+## glassfish_jms_destination

+### Actions

+- create:  Default action.
+- delete:

+### Attribute Parameters

+- name:
+- desttype:  Defaults to <code>"queue"</code>.
+- domain_name: The name of the domain.
+- terse: Use terse output from the underlying asadmin.
+Defaults to <code>false</code>.
+- echo: If true, echo commands supplied to asadmin.
+Defaults to <code>true</code>.